Wednesday, September 27, 2023

-Two Ways to Celebrate Dr. Martin Luther King Jr.
+How to Include a Study of Dr. Martin Luther King Jr. in Your School

-Today is Martin Luther King Jr. Day when all 50 states recognize the contributions and positive impact Dr. King had domestically and internationally, as well as to honor the man.
-A study of Dr. Martin Luther King Jr. can easily be added to your school today or any time throughout the school year with just two resources; watching the “I Have a Dream” speech and visiting the National Civil Rights Museum in Memphis.
+January 15 is Dr. Martin Luther King Jr.’s birthday, and in 2024, the holiday falls on his actual birthday.
+Monday, January 15, 2024, is Martin Luther King Jr. Day when all 50 states recognize the contributions and positive impact Dr. King had domestically and internationally, as well as to honor the man on this federal holiday.
+A study of Dr. Martin Luther King Jr. can easily be added to your school today or any time throughout the school year with just two resources: watching the “I Have a Dream” speech and visiting the National Civil Rights Museum in Memphis.

 Some History on Dr. Martin Luther King Jr.